 Remember that time when you couldn’t get your kid to go to sleep or use the potty or stop freaking out?
 And then you went digging through your parenting books, and none of the answers worked?
 Oh yeah, was that every time?

 Well, maybe there was also that time when nothing was working … and in your sleep-deprived despair, you tried something spontaneous and bizarre.
 And against all odds, it worked.

 What’s YOUR #WeirdParentingWin?
 (Yeah, use it as a hashtag.)

-We’re collecting these for an LST project.
+We’re collecting these for an LST book.
 They can be on any topic, with any age kid.
-Tell us yours in the comments, and you could wind up on the show!

 Here are some examples.